 Some of the game's growth has been unpruned; different branches of the same tree have fought each other in space and stunted each other's growth.
-Some of the roots had reached bedrock, or withered from exposure, lacking a firm foundation.

-A few years ago, Marc decided that we were approaching the time when the game would need to be rebuilt, from the bottom up, to incorporate everything that all of us had learned over the years about role-playing in general and Traveller in particular.
+Some of the roots had reached bedrock, or withered from exposure, lacking a firm foundation when the game would need to be rebuilt, from the bottom up, to incorporate everything that all of us had learned over the years about role-playing in general and Traveller in particular.